adamaske/Kosbot/README.md

 # Kosbot
  Kosbot is a C++ application for control, simulation and visualization of robot arms.
+ Kosbot is based on [Kostull](https://github.com/adamaske/Kostull).
+[PyKosbot](https://github.com/adamaske/PyKosbot) is an example for interfacing with Kosbot via Python.

  # TODO : Kostull
  [Kostull](https://github.com/adamaske/Kostull) is the foundation of Kosbot.